 India is a federal country with 29 States and seven centrally administered Union Territories.
 These States are at asymmetric levels of economic and social development.
 In a federal setup, asymmetries can be vertical (between Centre and the States) and horizontal (among the States).
-Theoretically, federations are seen as 'indestructible union of indestructible states'.
-However, empirical evidences show that such federations are rare.
+Theoretically federations are seen as 'indestructible union of indestructible states'.
+However empirical evidences show that such federations are rare.
 In a federal system, fiscal asymmetries are a complex outcome of constitutional division of resources and responsibilities across levels of governments.
 From fiscal federalism perspective, we try to analyse whether there is economic convergence across States in India over the years controlling for asymmetries in fiscal and social outcomes.

-Economic convergence means that a state that starts off at low-growth performance levels should see a "catching-up" growth process with the states which had better starting points.
-Empirical evidences are inconclusive about economic convergence and these mixed results depended on the sample of countries, methodology, time period and type of convergence (conditional or unconditional convergence) at country level (Barro 1991; Barro and Sala-i-Martin 1992; Pesaran 2007; Rodrik 2011; Rodrik 2013).
-The unconditional convergence implies that poorer states will grow, on average, faster than richer ones; and the conditional convergence implies that this will only be true if account is taken of other factors such as human capital attainment, and other such attributes of an economy because they determine the steady-state equilibrium level of per capita GDP towards which countries converge (Roy et al. 2016).
-In Indian context, studies observed lack of unconditional convergence but some evidence of weak conditional convergence (Ahluwalia 2000; DeLong 2001; Rodrik and Subramanian 2004; Williamson and Zagha 2002; Ghosh et al. 1998) depending on the structure of econometric model.
+Economic convergence means that a state that starts off at low growth performance levels should see a "catching-up" growth process with the states which had better starting points.
+Empirical evidences are inconclusive about economic convergence and these mixed results depended on the sample of countries, methodology, time period and type of convergence (conditional or unconditional convergence) at country level (Barro 1991, Barro and Sala-i-Martin 1992, Pesaran 2007, Rodrik 2011, Rodrik 2013).
+The unconditional convergence implies that poorer states will grow, on average, faster than richer ones; and the conditional convergence implies that this will only be true if account is taken of other factors such as human capital attainment, and other such attributes of an economy because they determine the steady state equilibrium level of per capita GDP toward which countries converge (Sutirtha Roy, Martin Kessler, and Arvind Subramanian, 2016).
+In Indian context, studies observed lack of unconditional convergence but some evidence of weak conditional convergence (Ahluwalia 2000, DeLong, J. Bradford.
+2001, Rodrik, Dani, and Subramanian, Arvind (2004), Williamson, John and R. Zagha, 2002, Ghosh, B., C. Neogi, and S, Marjit 1998) depending on the structure of econometric model.

 In this paper, we make contributions to the existing literature on economic convergence on India in three ways.
 One, we have incorporated variables relating to federal fiscal asymmetries in the convergence model.
 Two, we have econometrically tested spatial convergence for coastal and inland states separately incorporating macro-fiscal and financial variables along with human capital formation.
-Three, previous studies in India have not examined the impact of spatial factors such as State-level gross fixed capital formation on State-level growth convergence.
+Three, previous studies in India have not examined the impact of spatial factors like State-level gross fixed capital formation on State level growth convergence.
 We fill this gap in the literature.